U4vish/Capstone-Project/README.md

    - Users can view a comprehensive library of exercises, including detailed instructions and illustrations for each exercise.
 Custom Workout Plan Creation
    - Users can create their own custom workout plans by selecting exercises from the library and organizing them into routines.
+Set, Time, and Repetition Management
+   - Users can add sets, time, or repetitions for each exercise in their workout plan, allowing for precise and tailored workouts.